coding-club-gct/design-patterns/src/stratergy_pattern/README.md

 In this example, we create a shopping cart, set payment strategies (credit card and Google Pay), and make payments using the chosen strategy.

+## License

+This code is provided under MIT license.You are free to use and modify it for your purposes.

+## Acknowledgements

+- The code in this example is for educational purposes and was inspired by the Stratergy design pattern.

 Enjoy exploring the Strategy Design Pattern with this simple example!